Jason Hubbell

 Rugby is this historically ‘macho’ sport that has harboured a deep rooted history of cloaking your emotions.
 To not let your opponent see when you’re hurt.
 To ‘suck it up’ and keep playing.
 This practice of hiding your pain has gone beyond physical pain and has crept it’s way to psychological pain.

 I’ve come to realize, looking back, that there was, and still is, a culture in rugby in which men feel weak asking for help.
-That the ‘suck it up’ ideology had permeated through the sport leaving men feeling isolated and hiding their psychological pain from their teammates.
+A ‘suck it up’ ideology had permeated through the sport leaving men feeling isolated and hiding their psychological pain from their teammates.

 I recognize that there has been progress, and men are increasingly opening up to the idea of talking about their own well-being.
-But we aren’t all the way there yet.
+But we aren’t where we need to be yet.

 My hope is that we can start to grow this event and spread this message to men everywhere and to see a change in how men talk about getting help.
-I’d like to see those conversations about their psychological injuries happen like talking about a broken bone or sprained ankle.
-That it’s not weak to go see somebody for help but to view it as treatment to get you feeling better quicker.
-I’d like our community and all the others talking about going to see a psychotherapist like we talk about going to see a physiotherapist.
+I’d like to see those conversations about their psychological injuries occur just like talking about seeing a physiotherapist for a sprained ankle.
+That it’s not weak to go seek help but to view it as treatment to get you feeling better quicker.

-Ultimately, I don’t want to lose another man I’ve shared the rugby pitch with and I don’t want other rugby players to lose men they’ve shared the pitch with.
-I believe participation in events like these can help men come together and feel safe to have those conversations with each other.
+Ultimately, I don’t want to lose another man I’ve shared the rugby pitch to suicide and I don’t want other rugby players to lose men they’ve shared the pitch with either.
+I believe participation in events like these can help men come together and feel encouraged to have those conversations with each other.

 How I'm